 In January of 2017, Ken received the Super Sport award from the LHSAA for his contributions to the organization, with the award centered on Trahan serving as public address announcer for the state wrestling tournament for over two decades.

-Ken serves as General Manager and Chairman of the Board of the Saints Hall of Fame Museum in the Mercedes-Benz Superdome.
-Ken also writes a monthly column for the Kenner Star and serves as a member of the Media Selection Committee of the Allstate Sugar Bowl while emceeing several Allstate Sugar Bowl events.
+Ken serves as General Manager and Chairman of the Media Selection Committee of the Saints Hall of Fame Museum in the Mercedes-Benz Superdome.
+Ken also writes a monthly column for the Kenner Star and serves as a member of the Greater New Orleans Sports Hall of Fame and Media Selection Committee of the Allstate Sugar Bowl while emceeing several Allstate Sugar Bowl events.
 Ken is the President and emcee of the Greater New Orleans Sports Foundation Quarterback Club weekly luncheons as well.

 Among Ken’s ministry efforts, Ken works as a Director for Life Resources Sports Ministries and helps conduct faith-based weekly Bible study/luncheons and annual outreaches and produces and co-hosts the Life Resources Bottom Line Sports Hour with Michael Green on WGSO, 990 AM each Thursday at 6 p.m..
 Ken hosted the radio ministry for Williams Blvd.
 Baptist Church titled Walking in the Word at 5:30 Monday-Thursday on WBSN, 89.1 F.M. from 2001-2013 and hosted “Beyond History” on WHNO TV in 2014-15.